pershyn/storm-debian-packaging/README.md

 cd /vagrant

 # then run
-./build.sh
+sudo ./build.sh
 ```

-Probably the other debian-based distribution can be used as well, if you don't have wheezy box.
+Probably the other debian-based distribution can be used as well.
+See `./Vagrantfile`.

 #### Build a package for SNAPSHOT version of storm.